-27.2.1 Prior to reorganizing a Special Education Local Plan Area, the District shall meet and negotiate with the Association regarding its impact as applicable to the Rodda Act.

-27.3 Individual Educational Program (IEP)

-- 27.3.1 Unit members who participate in meetings for an Individualized Educational Program (IEP) beyond their conference period shall be granted release time from their regular duties. - 27.3.2 The District shall make every effort to schedule IEP meetings during the school day. - 27.3.3 Teachers assigned a pupil with an IEP shall be provided a copy of the IEP (IEP At-A-Glance) of the incoming pupil within one (1) week of enrollment or notified that the IEP is pending. - 27.3.4 The District recognizes that some individual pupils may not meet or exceed the growth projected in the annual goals and objectives of the pupil's Individualized Education Program.
-In such instances, a unit member's accountability shall be limited to having implemented the resources provided by the District. - 27.3.5 Release time may be provided for each full time special education teacher to work on IEPs at the discretion of the principal.
+- 27.1 Organization Rights - 27.1.1 Prior to organizing a Special Education Local Plan Area, the District shall meet and negotiate with the Association. - 27.2 Individual Educational Program (IEP) - 27.2.1 Unit members who participate in meetings for an Individualized Educational Program (IEP) beyond their conference period shall be granted release time from their regular duties. - 27.2.2 The District shall make every effort to schedule IEP meetings during the school day. - 27.2.3 Teachers assigned a pupil with an IEP shall be provided a copy of the IEP (IEP At-A-Glance) of the incoming pupil within one (1) week of enrollment or notified that the IEP is pending. - 27.2.4 The District recognizes that some individual pupils may not meet or exceed the growth projected in the annual goals and objectives of the pupil's Individualized Education Program.
+In such instances, a unit member's accountability shall be limited to having implemented the resources provided by the District. - 27.2.5 Release time may be provided for each full time special education teacher to work on IEPs at the discretion of the principal.
 This time will be approved and scheduled with site administration in advance.
 Special education teachers are required to be present in the workplace the entire day.

-27.4 Fair Hearings
+Fair Hearings

-- 27.4.1 When a unit member is required to participate in a fair hearing or other due process procedure, the District shall provide the unit member with release time without loss of compensation. - 27.4.2 Counsel retained to represent the District in any such hearing shall consult with the unit member regarding preparation for the hearing.
+- 27.3.1 When a unit member is required to participate in a fair hearing or other due process procedure, the District shall provide the unit member with release time without loss of compensation.
+If outside the regular workday or workyear the unit member will be compensated at the before and after school rate for the time they are required to participate. - 27.3.2 Counsel retained to represent the District in any such hearing shall consult with the unit member regarding preparation for the hearing.

-27.5 Instructional Assistant Assignment
+27.4 Instructional Assistant Assignment

-- 27.5.1 All special education teachers shall have an instructional assistant assigned to work with them during direct teaching assignments, not to include preparation periods and collaboration periods.
-The special education advisor and assigned teacher will propose the assignment of the special education instructional assistant to be presented for the approval of the site administration. - 27.5.2 The site principal or assistant principal shall assign the instructional assistant.
+27.4.1 All special education teachers shall have an instructional assistant assigned to work with them during direct teaching assignments, not to include preparation periods and collaboration periods.
+The special education advisor and assigned teacher will propose the assignment of the special education instructional assistant to be presented for the approval of the site administration.

+27.4.2 The site principal or assistant principal shall assign the instructional assistant.
 Department Chairs shall not have input in the assignment process or be consulted.
 The administrator in charge shall consult with the special education teacher on the assignment of the instructional assistant.
 Department Chairs shall not move, reassign or evaluate assistants assigned to the teacher.

-27.6 Resource Specialist
+27.5 Resource Specialist

-27.6.1 Resource specialist caseload shall not exceed twenty-eight (28) pupils unless a waiver is granted by the State Department of Education.
+27.5.1 Resource specialist caseload shall not exceed twenty-eight (28) pupils unless a waiver is granted by the State Department of Education.
 The Association shall be notified prior to the request for waiver being sent to the SDE.

-27.7 Professional Development
+27.6 Professional Development

-- 27.7.1 The utilization of new instructional models shall not be required of unit members assigned to special education positions until after the District has provided released time for and offered appropriate training to unit members regarding the use of such models. - All teachers possessing a mild-to-moderate credential and serving in a mild-to-moderate assignment must receive Highly Qualified Teaching (HQT) certification in a core subject area; i.e. English, math, science or social science no later than the last day of the 2010-2011 school year.
-Teachers who do not meet HQT certification in at least one core subject area shall meet with the Assistant Superintendent of Personnel and develop a plan to meet HQT certification requirements by October 1, 2009. - 27.7.3 All teachers possessing a mild-to moderate credential must possess an Autism Authorization prior to October 31, 2013.
+- 27.6.1 The utilization of new instructional models shall not be required of unit members assigned to special education positions until after the District has provided released time for and offered appropriate training to unit members regarding the use of such models. - 27.6.2 All teachers possessing a mild-to-moderate credential and serving in a mild-to-moderate assignment must meet state certification and licensure requirements as stated in ESSA Sections 1111(g)(2)(J) and 1112(c)(6). - 27.6.3 All teachers possessing a mild-to moderate credential must possess an Autism Authorization prior to October 31, 2013.

-27.8 Special Education/General Education - Co-Teaching
+27.7 Special Education/General Education - Co-Teaching